 The PhD in Nursing Science is available to both bachelor’s and master’s-prepared nurses wishing to attain a PhD degree.
 Non-nurses who hold a graduate degree in a health-related field may also apply.
 We do not require specific work experience for admission to the program.

 This program is online, but it also includes periodic visits to the Rush campus.
 The initial visit is in the first fall term, with subsequent visits for intensive learning sessions occurring every summer for the next three years.

 College Admission Requirements

 All applicants applying to Rush University College of Nursing do so through a centralized application system, NursingCAS.
-Application materials (essay, references, transcripts, GRE scores if required, etc.) must be submitted directly to NursingCAS prior to the application deadline.
+Application materials (essay, references, transcripts, etc.) must be submitted directly to NursingCAS prior to the application deadline.
 Applicants will be invited to submit a supplemental application directly to the College of Nursing upon receipt of their NursingCAS application.

 All applicants will be evaluated on the following:

 - A minimum of a bachelor’s degree from an accredited institution.